CarterMacLennan/knowledge-sharing/README.md

 Nonclusted/ unclustered Index:
 Nonclustered Indexes are when the data is stored in a **separate file**, and its **order does not follow the key order**. **Secondary indexes are nonclustered** by definition, since they’re used to facilitate access by keys other than the primary one.
 Clustered indexes can be both index-organized or have separate index and data files.

+**Buffering, Immutability, and Ordering**

+A storage engine is based on some data structure.
+However, these data structures **do not include**:
+- caching
+- recovery
+- transactionality
+- other things that storage engines add on top of them....

+Storage structures have 3 common variables for distinctions and optimizations in storage structures:
+1. They use buffering (or avoid using it),
+2. Immutable (or mutable) files
+3. Store values in order (or out of order).

+BUFFERING:
+Should the storage structure collect "X" amount of data in memory before putting it on disk?
+- Note: Every on-disk structure has to use buffering to some degree, as the smallest unit of data transfer to/ from disk is a block (and it is desirable to write full blocks).

+What we’re discussing is **avoidable buffering**.
+- Adding in-memory buffers to B-Tree nodes to amortize I/O costs (“Lazy B-Trees”).
+- Two-component LSM Trees use buffering in an entirely different way, and combine buffering with immutability.

+MUTABILITY (or immutability):
+- Mutable: Should the storage structure read parts of a file, update then, and then simply write the updated part back at the same location in the file?
+- Immutable: Or should we append modifications at the end of the file and avoid modifying the contents of the file?

+Alternative implementations of immutability:
+- Copy-on-write: The modified page holding the updated version of the record, is written to a new location in the file, instead of its original location.
+- Often the distinction between LSM and B-Trees is drawn as immutable against in-place update storage (mutable), but there are structures (i.e., BwTrees) that are inspired by B-Trees but are immutable.

+ORDERING:
+Should the data records be stored in key order in the pages on disk?
+This not only helps locate the individual data records but helps us efficiently scan the range of records.
+This is because the keys that "sort closely" are stored in contiguous segments on disk.

+Storing data out of order (i.e., in insertion order) opens up for some write-time optimizations.
+- i.e., Bitcask and WiscKey store data records directly in append-only files.

 ##### Reference:
 - [Database Internals](https://www.oreilly.com/library/view/database-internals)